Azuro-protocol/gem-docs/README.md

 ## Other way

-If you have a small changes proposal please visit https://gem.azuro.org.
-There is "Edit this page" in top right corner on each page.
-Click on it to open GitHub's editor.
+If you have a small change proposal, please visit [gem.azuro.org](https://gem.azuro.org).
+There is an "Edit this page" link in the top right corner of each page.
+Click on it to open the GitHub editor.
 Make your changes and submit a PR.
 Thank you!